sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 The function signature is: `fireproof(name: string, opts?: ConfigOpts): Database`

 - The function definition is in the `src/ledger.ts` file in the source tree.
-The interface definition of types `Database` is in `src/types.ts`.
+The interface definition of type `Database` is in `src/types.ts`.
 - The `my-database` string argument in the above example can be any arbitrary string of your choice and is the name of the database that gets created
   - In case you ever need to retrieve the name string, it is available in `db.name`
 - There is an optional configuration object of type `ConfigOpts` that can be passed as an argument.
   - `ConfigOpts` is defined in `src/types.ts` and has a whole bunch of possible parameters
   - One possible parameter mentioned in the official documentation is `public?: boolean` , which leads to a statement like  `const db = fireproof('my-database', { public: true });`
-    - The official documentation notes that passing `{public: true }` bypasses encryption and that "..this is useful for creating a database that you want to share with other users."
+    - The official documentation notes that passing `{public: true }` bypasses encryption and that _"..this is useful for creating a database that you want to share with other users."_
     - On discord, it was noted that this option actually "uses a hardcoded key so that everyone can decode".
 So it seems that the data in the database is not actually stored unencrypted aka plain text.
 TODO: Clarify this.
 The doc section on [Configuring encryption](https://use-fireproof.com/docs/database-api/encryption#configuring-encryption) explicitly says *"This functionality allows you to create unencrypted ledger files for publishing."*
   - TODO: Couldn't really find a place in the docs that describes the rest of the parameters.
 Some of them sound intriguing (`autoCompact?: number`?)
 Which other options are worth mentioning here?
 - TODO: Which other APIs are worth mentioning here?
 I see `close()` and `destroy()` in the source code, but they are not a part of the `Database` interface definition.
 Perhaps they are for internal use only, and not by users?
 Is it recommended to call them when cleanly shutting down the app?
 What about the `onClosed(fn: () => void): void;` ?
 That looks interesting.
 Is it for users?
 What does it do?